ioBroker/ioBroker.admin/packages/jsonConfig/SCHEMA.md

 - `alive` - just indication if the instance is alive, and it could be used in "hidden" and "disabled" (will not be saved in config)
   Just text: Instance is running, Instance is not running
     - `instance` - check if the instance is alive.
 If not defined, it will be used current instance.
 You can use `${data.number}` pattern in the text.
     - `textAlive` - default text is `Instance %s is alive`, where %s will be replaced by `ADAPTER.0`.
+The translation must exist in i18n files
     - `textNotAlive` - default text is `Instance %s is not alive`, where %s will be replaced by `ADAPTER.0`.
+The translation must exist in i18n files

 - `pattern` - read-only field with pattern like 'https://${data.ip}:${data.port}' (will not be saved in config) Text input with the read-only flag, that shows a pattern.